lsawade/merplot/docs/source/filter.rst

 filter is loaded as a part of the file loading process.
 I decided for this type of setup, because it is very simple to possible add other filters in the future that can also be specified in the same `.yml` file.

+The filter is called by :func:`merplot.mermaid_plot.MermaidLocations .from_vit_file` and the filter is used to exclude certain dates in the mermaid tracks.